Ventura Pier: History

-Construction and purpose of the wharf
+Construction and purpose

-On May 20, 1871, two meetings of San Buenaventura citizens were held at Spear's Hall, one in the morning and a follow up in the evening, to discuss the construction of a wharf in Ventura.
-Articles of incorporation and bylaws were adopted for the formation of a company to undertake the project.
+On May 20, 1871, two meetings of San Buenaventura citizens were held at Spear's Hall, one in the morning and a follow-up in the evening, to discuss the construction of a wharf in Ventura.
+Articles of incorporation and bylaws were adopted to form a company undertaking the project.
 Joseph Wolfson and his father-in-law Juan Camarillo were principal forces behind the wharf.
+The wharf was built to promote the city's growth.

-On May 18, 1872, the first piling was driven into the ground for the wharf.
-A ceremony was held at which Arcadia Camarillo, the wife of Joseph Wolfson who led the effort to build the wharf, broke a bottle of wine over the first piling.
+On May 18, 1872, the first piling for the wharf was driven into the ground.
+A ceremony was held at which Arcadia Camarillo, the wife of Joseph Wolfson, who led the effort to build the wharf, broke a bottle of wine over the first piling.
 The wharf was completed nearly five months later on October 5, 1872.
 The Ventura Signal wrote: "At last a steamer can lay alongside of the wharf, and discharge and take on cargo and passengers.
-It is a grand improvement upon the old way, and duly appreciated by shippers and travelers."
-Robert Sudden was hired as the manager of the wharf, a position he held for more than two decades.
+It is a grand improvement upon the old way and duly appreciated by shippers and travelers."
+Robert Sudden was hired as the wharf manager, a position he held for over two decades.

-The wharf was built to promote the city's growth.
+An oil pipeline was built through the Santa Clara River Valley from the Pico Canyon Oilfield near Newhall in 1886.
+After being transferred to ships, the oil was transported to San Francisco.
 Prior to construction of the wharf and continuing until the arrival of the railroad in 1887, ground transportation to Ventura was difficult, particularly in the rainy season when the flow of the Ventura and Santa Clara Rivers isolated the city.
 Accordingly, ships docking at the wharf also served as a principal means of transportation to and from Ventura.

 In its early decades of operation, the pier was known as the Ventura Wharf and was used as a commercial wharf.
-The products shipped from the Ventura Wharf included agricultural products and eventually crude oil from the local oil fields.
+The products shipped from the Ventura Wharf included agricultural products and, eventually, crude oil from the local oil fields.
 In its annual statement for the year ending April 30, 1898, the Ventura Wharf Company reported exports that included 518204 oilbbl of bulk oil, 80,384 bags of beans (all varieties), 28,819 bags of corn, 14,721 bags of barley, 11,855 boxes of oranges, and 6,285 boxes of lemons.

 Shipwrecks, storms, and fires

-During its years of operation as a wharf, the pier underwent damage on multiple occasions due to storms, shipwrecks, and fire.
+During its years of operation as a wharf, the pier was damaged on multiple occasions by storms, shipwrecks, and fire.

 In 1877 or 1878, the wharf was damaged by storms and repaired within weeks.

-On June 25, 1889, the W. L. Hardison, a steamer operated by oil interests which would soon become the Union Oil Company of California in Santa Paula, California, became engulfed in fire at the wharf after a cook spilled a pan of burning fat in the galley while the ship was taking on a load of 2,000 barrels of crude oil.
+On June 25, 1889, the W. L. Hardison, a steamer operated by oil interests that would soon become the Union Oil Company of California in Santa Paula, California, became engulfed in fire at the wharf after a cook spilled a pan of burning fat in the galley while the ship was taking on a load of 2,000 barrels of crude oil.
 The ship and cargo were a total loss, but the six crewmen on board were able to escape.